luost26/prexsyn/docs/getting-started/examples.md

 ## Molecular Sampling

-We provide an example script for molecular sampling at [`scripts/examples/optim.py`](https://github.com/luost26/PrexSyn/blob/main/scripts/examples/optim.py).
+An example script for molecular sampling is available at [`scripts/examples/optim.py`](https://github.com/luost26/PrexSyn/blob/main/scripts/examples/optim.py).
 The oracle function in this example is the QED[^qed] (Quantitative Estimate of Drug-likeness) score from RDKit[^rdkit-qed].
 You can implement your own oracle function as needed.

 To run the example, use the following command: